 Today we are presenting several highlights of our work in the first half of the season.
 With more team members arriving in the fall we hope to be able to post more frequent updates.

-Members of the South Asasif team reunited for the 2021 season: Fathy Yassin, General Director of Antiquities of Upper Egypt, Elena Pischikova, Director of the Project, Katherine Blakeney, Assistant Director of the Project, Anthony Browder and Darren McKnight, sponsors and archaeologists, Ramadan Ahmed Ali, General Director of the Foreign Missions Department, Ezz Elnoby, Director of the Middle Area, Afaf Wahba, physical anthropologist, Hassan Mohamed Ali, archaeologist, Reis Mohamed Ali, Abdelrazk Mohamed Ali, leading conservator and manager of the Project, Ali Hassan Ibrahim, Taib Hassan Ibrahim, Hassan Dimerdash, Mohamed Shebib, Mohamed Bedawy, Mohamed Abu Hakem, Said Ali, Taib Said Mohamed, conservators, Hussein Mohamed Hassan, stone cutter, Katherine Bateman and Katy Ball, field supervisors and registrars, our great inspectors Megahed Abdelmawgoud Mohamed, Yasir Mustafa, Wael Abdelmawgoud Mohamed, Asmaa Saeed Abu El Hassan and Nura Said Tofik.
+Members of the South Asasif team reunited for the 2021 season: Fathy Yassin, General Director of Antiquities of Upper Egypt, Elena Pischikova, Director of the Project, Katherine Blakeney, Assistant Director of the Project, Darren McKnight, sponsor and archaeologist, Ramadan Ahmed Ali, General Director of the Foreign Missions Department, Ezz Elnoby, Director of the Middle Area, Afaf Wahba, physical anthropologist, Hassan Mohamed Ali, archaeologist, Reis Mohamed Ali, Abdelrazk Mohamed Ali, leading conservator and manager of the Project, Ali Hassan Ibrahim, Taib Hassan Ibrahim, Hassan Dimerdash, Mohamed Shebib, Mohamed Bedawy, Mohamed Abu Hakem, Said Ali, Taib Said Mohamed, conservators, Hussein Mohamed Hassan, stone cutter, Katherine Bateman and Katy Ball, field supervisors and registrars, our great inspectors Megahed Abdelmawgoud Mohamed, Yasir Mustafa, Wael Abdelmawgoud Mohamed, Asmaa Saeed Abu El Hassan and Nura Said Tofik.

 One of the biggest challenges of the season is the recreation of the vaulted ceiling of the Tornische in the tomb of Karakhamun (Reconstruction work in this area in 2018 was supported by an AEF ARCE grant).
-The deep, vaulted recess at the entrance to the first pillared hall is one of the most important areas in a 25th-26th Dynast tomb.
+The deep, vaulted recess at the entrance to the first pillared hall is one of the most important areas in a 25th-26th Dynasty tomb.
 Often the only tomb area lavishly decorated in raised relief, it was considered the main entrance to the tomb.
 The procession of offering bearers delicately carved in raised relief was reconstructed in 2018.
 The entrance doorframe was reconstructed only with a hint of the vaulted ceiling.
 This season, our team of builders and stonecutters are constructing the vault as part of the reconstruction and conservation work in the open court of TT 223.
 The project has been launched and supervised by Abdelrzk Mohamed Ali.

 Conservation work in Karakhamun continues, with hundreds of relief fragments being placed on the pillars, architraves and walls of the tomb’s pillared halls.